-Findings relating to the noncompliance with food law identified during this part of the audit were communicated verbally to the food business operator at a closing meeting upon conclusion of the audit in each establishment.
+Findings relating to the noncompliance with food law identified during this part of the audit were communicated verbally to the food business operator or the County Veterinary Officer at a closing meeting upon conclusion of the audit in each establishment.
 Closeout of these findings will be monitored by the County Veterinary Officer during subsequent official control inspections.